Ewaleifoh-Edwin/DSA-Documentation/README.md

 In Github we learnt about the markdown syntax-basic and extended like;heading, bold, italic, code, ordered list, unordered list, blackquote syntax and others like ; table,footnote, fenced code block,heading id, definition list etc.

 ## INTRODUCTION TO POWER BI
+PowerBi is a very interesting, In the first week of the third month we learnt